-- 1. Jurisdiction/country of origin risk
+- Jurisdiction/country of origin risk

-- 2. Industry/product risk
+- · Inherent industry/product risk

-- 3. Utilisation of vulnerable workers
+- · Utilisation of potentially vulnerable categories of workers

-- 4. Prior human rights impact assessment
+- · Prior human rights impact assessment

-- 5. Implementation of policies, procedures and systems
+- Existence of policies, procedures and systems to mitigate adverse impacts

 The analytics underpinning the MSQ generated a modern slavery risk rating for each supplier based on responses to the weighted questions.
 The analytics datasets are driven by global indices on modern slavery and human rights risks.
-In comparing the completed MSQ results from 2022 and 2023, Pfizer Australia observed consistency in the average risk score of 3 for suppliers which is within the low-risk banding.
+In comparing the completed MSQ results from 2023 and 2024, Pfizer Australia observed consistency in the average low risk score for suppliers.

-Our processes require new vendors with Pfizer Australia to certify that they will complete the MSQ within six weeks of commencing work or risk termination of the onboarding process, and a follow up process has been implemented.
+Our processes require new vendors with Pfizer Australia to certify that they will complete the MSQ within six weeks of commencing work or risk termination of the onboarding process, and a follow up process is in place.

-Vendors to Pfizer Australia that return a high-risk score via the MSQ become the subject of further due diligence.
+Any vendors to Pfizer Australia that return a high-risk score via the MSQ become the subject of further due diligence.
 Pfizer Australia's further review of such vendors' operations and processes occurs by issuing a qualification review that requires a self-assessment of labour practices.
 This self-assessment questionnaire (SAQ) is segmented into six key areas:

 - Policy information & awareness

 - · Freely chosen labour

 - Migrant workers

-- · Child labour and young workers
+- Child labour and young workers

-- · Non-discrimination and fair treatment
+- Non-discrimination and fair treatment

-- · Wages, benefits and working hours
+- Wages, benefits and working hours